pulseq/tutorials/README.md

 * **N** is a sequential single-digit number (this assumes we can only have up to 9 tutorials per complexity level);
 * **Topic** is a free text briefly describing the scope of the tutorial.

-For the absolute baginners [01_from_FID_to_PRESS](01_from_FID_to_PRESS) would be a good option, which describes how to code sequences starting from a most basic FID pulse-acquire sequence moving on towards a reasonably optimised point-resolved spectroscopy (PRESS) sequence.
+For the absolute baginners [01_from_FID_to_PRESS](01_from_FID_to_PRESS) is a good start, which describes how to code sequences starting from a most basic FID pulse-acquire sequence moving on towards a reasonably optimised point-resolved spectroscopy (PRESS) sequence.

 ## Author and version